Ravi-datta/Agentic-AI-Powered-Dashboards-for-Real-Time-Cybersecurity-Monitoring/README.md

 ## 📊 How to Use

 1. Open the dashboard interface.
+2. **Enter your API Key** to gain access.
+   - The system validates the key via AWS API Gateway and Lambda.
+   - If valid, the interface unlocks prompt entry.
-2. Enter a **natural language prompt**, e.g., “Show anomaly trends for the last 30 days.”
+3. Enter a **natural language prompt**, e.g., “Show anomaly trends for the last 30 days.”
-3. The system:
+4. The system:
    - Sends query to SecureGPT
    - Selects datasets
    - Renders charts
    - Generates narrative summary
-4. View and download the dashboard.
+5. View and download the dashboard.

 ## 📈 Example Use Case